AriFordsham/GHCWiki/trac-standalone.md

 If you have Apache available, you can use the htdigest command to generate the password file.
 Type 'htdigest' to get some usage instructions, or read [ this page](http://httpd.apache.org/docs/2.0/programs/htdigest.html) from the Apache manual to get precise instructions.
 You'll be prompted for a password to enter for each user that you create.
 For the name of the password file, you can use whatever you like, but if you use something like `users.htdigest` it will remind you what the file contains.
 As a suggestion, put it in your \<projectname\>/conf folder along with the [trac.ini](trac-ini) file.

-Note that you can start tracd without the --auth argument, but if you click on the *Login* link you will get an error.
+Note that you can start tracd without the `--auth` argument, but if you click on the *Login* link you will get an error.

 ### Generating Passwords Without Apache

-Basic Authorization can be accomplished via this [ online HTTP Password generator](http://www.4webhelp.net/us/password.php).
+Basic Authorization can be accomplished via this [ online HTTP Password generator](http://aspirine.org/htpasswd_en.html) which also supports `SHA-1`.
 Copy the generated password-hash line to the .htpasswd file on your system.
+Note that Windows Python lacks the "crypt" module that is the default hash type for htpasswd ; Windows Python can grok MD5 password hashes just fine and you should use MD5.

 You can use this simple Python script to generate a **digest** password file: